loeffel-io/netro-docs/1.0/basics/types.md

 ## Events

 Netro provides a few events like `saved` and `updated` with a powerful dependency resolver at your `Task.php` file.
-For example if you want to send an email notification everytime when a new type is created then just do something like this:
+For example, if you want to send an email notification everytime when a new type is created then just do something like this:

 ```php
 <?php